 - Have min.
 15-20 cores from the same location to get a good average for the location (watch for fertilizer band, soil difference, weed patches, etc.).

-- Sample the same time in a rotation and the same time in the season.
+- Sample the same time in a crop rotation and the same time in the season.

 - GPS locate the area and sample the same location.
 To compare a sample from one sample year to the next, you need a repeatable location.